 Students who successfully complete the program should be able to adhere to safe work practices, display quality work habits, and apply learned skills as an employee in the work force.
+For additional information: call 575-492-2649.

 Lineman Utility Training